 The International Prognostic Index (IPI)

 The IPI is a risk-stratification tool that predicts the prognosis of patients who have NHL.
 It helps doctors predict overall survival and the risk of relapse, and provide a basis for recommending either more or less aggressive treatment for high-risk patients.
-The IPI is broken down into two groups:
+The IPI score is calculated for all patients by totaling the sum of the points scored for each of the risk factors listed below.

 - Eastern Cooperative Oncology Group (ECOG) performance status*